 Optical and HDMI inputs are recommended because of the high quality audio formats they can support.
-These two wired connection options are also simple one-cable plug-ins that facilitate easy setup of your new soundbar.
+The ideal example of an affordable 2.1 channel soundbar with HDMI ARC or optical audio is the TCL Alto 6+.
+These two wired connection options are also simple one-cable plug-ins that facilitate easy setup of the soundbar.

 Both 2.1 and 3.1 soundbars can come with Bluetooth built-in.
 Wi-Fi is another wireless connection that can be found in soundbars, albeit pricier ones.